This slow churn peanut butter chocolate chip ice cream is made on repeat during the summer. My family loves this for dessert!

 - 1 cup mini chocolate chips

 - Whisk the eggs for 1 minute with an electric mixer.
-Add in the sugar and whisk until completely combined, smooth, and light and fluffy.
+Add in the sugar and whisk for at least 3 minutes until completely combined, smooth, and lightened in color, and fluffy.

 - Pour in the cream and milk and whisk to combine.